How to Merge Rows with Commas in Excel (4 Methods)

 Apply Different Functions to Merge Rows with Comma in Excel

-• In the first place, create a Helper column.
+• Create a Helper column.

 =CONCATENATE(B5," ",C5," ",D5)